DanielBandarica02/SOC-HomeLab/docs/phase1-virtualbox-foundation.md

 ## 3. VirtualBox preparation

 A VM Group named **`SOC HomeLab`** is created in VirtualBox to group all eight lab VMs in one collapsible folder.
-The group exists empty at the end of Phase 1; VMs are added to it as they are created in Phase 2 onward.

-The four VirtualBox Internal Networks used to model the VLANs are *not* pre-created.
-They materialize automatically the first time a VM with a matching adapter is started (this happens in Phase 2 when pfSense boots for the first time).
-The names used are case-sensitive and whitespace-sensitive:

 | Network name | VLAN | Purpose |
 |---|---|---|